raleel/mythras-srd/0003_Skills.md

 ### Differential Rolls

-Differential Rolls are similar to Opposed Rolls except that instead of a simple win or lose result, the difference in Levels of Success areis calculated.
+Differential Rolls are similar to Opposed Rolls except that instead of a simple win or lose result, the difference in Levels of Success is calculated.
 Primarily used for the resolution of combat ,combat, Differential Rolls can also be used in other situations where the Games Master wishes to increase the detailed results of a contest.

 A Differential Roll is determined in the following manner: Both participants roll against their respective skills and suffer the results of their roll as if tested in isolation.
 There is no outright 'winner' per se, but whoever gained the higher Level of Success gains an advantage equal to the difference in the success levels between them (assuming one participant gains at least a Standard success or better).
 If both participants score the same Level of Success (a Standard success each, or a Critical each), then there is no additional effect.